Canop/nvim-bacon/README.md

 This plugin enables viewing the locations found in a `.bacon-locations` file, and jumping to them.

-This makes sense when this file is created by [bacon](https://dystroy.org/bacon) with `-e` option running in nvim's work directory or in a parent directory.
+This makes sense when this file is created by [bacon](https://dystroy.org/bacon) with `-e` option running in nvim's work directory or in a parent directoryi (minimal bacon version: 2.1).

 ## API: